 Auditing is essential for every business.
-It is a systematic approach that includes evaluation of various aspects such as operations, finance, objectives and business processes.
+It is a systematic approach that includes evaluation of the various aspects of the business such as operations, finance, production and administration and various other departments.
 There are two ways of conducting an audit.
-It can either be done internally by an employee or externally through an agency.
-Most of the businesses prefer internal audit as it ensures the safety of business information and prevents data breach.
+It can either be done internally by an employee of the company or externally through a third party agency.
+Most businesses prefer internal audit as it ensures the safety of business information and prevents data breach.

 Internal auditing is usually the first approach by an organisation to keep a quality check on financial records, internal processes, rules, norms and regulations.
-External Auditing, on the other hand, requires availing services through an external organisation or agency.
-Auditing involves monitoring of specific factors to ensure an easier flow of operations.
+External Auditing, on the other hand, requires availing services through an external organisation or a third party agency.
+Auditing involves monitoring specific factors to ensure an easier flow in the business activities and also ensures that there are not hindrances to the auditing process.
 Some of the critical elements for evaluation are the flow of business operations, systems that exist within an organisation and actions taken by the management towards specific business goals.

 Role of an Internal Auditor